aptech/docs/docs/CR-utctodtv.rst

 ::

-    //Set 'tc' equal to the number of seconds since January 1,
+    // Set 'tc' equal to the number of seconds since January 1,
-    //1970
+    // 1970
     tc = timeutc;
     print "tc = " tc;